-Kester comes to Northern Illinois after spending the past three seasons as a graduate assistant for the women's golf team at her alma mater, Toledo.
+Kester came to Northern Illinois after spending the past three seasons as a graduate assistant for the women's golf team at her alma mater, Toledo.
 She helped lead the Rockets to a third-place finish at the Mid-American Conference Championship in 2010 and 2012.
 During her tenure at Toledo, Kester served as academic coordinator and assisted in the recruiting duties for the Rockets.

 Prior to returning to Toledo, Kester was the head girls golf coach at Forest Hills Northern High School in Grand Rapids, Mich. from February 2008-May 2009